mattiasjons/hamiltonianmcmc/README.md

 ```

 # How to use

+A simple example for how to use the code follows below:

 ```r
 # Function to calculate the negative log likelihood (up to a constant)
 negative_log_likelihood <- function(x, mean, covariance) {